 Please keep in mind

 - The College recommends that travelers use economy or compact models when rental cars are necessary.
 Do not accept the Collision Damage Waiver (CDW) and Personal Accident insurance (PAI), since the College provides adequate insurance.
 The College will NOT reimburse additional insurance coverage.
-Contact the Treasurer’s Office (x3016) to obtain a proof of insurance card prior to travel.
+Contact the Office of the Vice President & Chief Financial Officer (x3016) to obtain a proof of insurance card prior to travel.

 - Before leaving the rental lot, the traveler should inspect the vehicle for pre-existing damage to avoid unwarranted additional charges when the vehicle is returned.

 - Return the rental car to the agency (same location) with a full tank of gas to avoid additional charges.